AKROGIS/Observer/Observer/Protocol Specification V2.md

 This property is required and must be a non-empty text string.
 Each feature name must be unique name.
 The name is used in the interface to let the user choose among different feature types.
-All the observation in one feature will be exported in a CSV file with this name, and a geodatabase table with this name.
+All the observation in one feature will be exported in a CSV file with this name, and a geo-database table with this name.
 It should be short and descriptive.

 ## `attributes`